jennifer-l-k/recipe-search-application/README.md

 * Output field in the terminal for the listed recipe suggestions ✔️
 * Simple GUI with Tkinter
     * Input field or entry widget for the food keys ✔️
-    * Output field in an extra window for the listed recipe suggestions or indication that no recipe is available for it
+    * Output field in an extra listbox for the listed recipe suggestions or indication that no recipe is available for it ✔️
     * Linking within the output list to the corresponding recipe

 ### Nice-to-have